swayea/paleraw1n-boot/README.md

 # Requirements

-- Put your boot files into irecovery directory.
+- copy all files where is located on palera1n boot directory (boot-"$deviceid"/) in your boot files into irecovery directory.
 Otherwise it will not work.

 # Usage